Early Childhood

 A child who is frequently angry and defiant can develop good self-control.
 Children who are withdrawn and fearful can learn to comfortably socialize with others.
 Parents can learn effective ways to play and problem-solve with their children to help them move through difficulty to places of self-confidence and joy.

 My experience in early childhood psychotherapy is extensive.
-I am a Early Childhood Behavioral Health Clinician and Consultant for the unique Together for Kids prevention program at Community Healthlink in Central, MA which services children ages 2 to 5.
+I am an Early Childhood Behavioral Health Clinician and Consultant for the Together for Kids prevention program at Community Healthlink in Central, MA which services children ages 2 to 5.
+I also have over 11 years experience as a Child and Family Psychotherapist and Consultant for early childhood programs in Boston and Cambridge, MA.

-Author of “Storytelling in the Peaceable Classroom” and “Preventing Bullying and Namecalling,” in Early Childhood Adventures in Peacemaking: A Conflict Resolution Activity Guide for Early Childhood Educators, Work/Family Directions and Educators for Social Responsibility.
+I am the author of “Storytelling in the Peaceable Classroom” and “Preventing Bullying and Namecalling,” in Early Childhood Adventures in Peacemaking: A Conflict Resolution Activity Guide for Early Childhood Educators, Work/Family Directions and Educators for Social Responsibility.

 Workshops

-• Social and emotional competence: intervention and curriculum possibilities for early childhood programs
+- Social and emotional competence: intervention and curriculum possibilities for early childhood programs

-• Helping a child whose behavior is ‘out of control’- tips for early childhood programs
+- Helping a child whose behavior is ‘out of control’ – tips for early childhood programs

-• What to do about bullying in early childhood programs?
+- What to do about bullying in early childhood programs